OpenMDAO/OpenMDAO-Framework/docs/design-doc/systems_dictionary.rst

 in the iteration hierarchy.
 Every component in your model will have a corresponding ``SimpleSystem`` in the system tree, provided that it's in a workflow.
 A SimpleSystem can execute the component and can provide the matrix vector product of the Jacobian for the derivative solver.
+Both implicit and explicit components are represented by SimpleSystems.

 SerialSystem
 +++++++++++++

-A ``SerialSystem`` is a container system for collections of SimpleSystems.
+A ``SerialSystem`` is a container system for one or more SimpleSystems.
 As the name implies, the component subsystems are executed sequentially in the order directed by the connectivity graph.
 Every driver's workflow has a corresponding SerialSystem in the system hierarchy.
 These SerialSystems can